The Amazing Mr Blunden is a festive treat on NOW this ChristmasDec 2 | 2 min read

 Bringing a vulnerability and a fragility to Cassie, she also throws herself head-first into the hot mess physicality of the character.

-Watch The Flight Attendant box set on Sky One with NOW Entertainment Membership
+Watch The Flight Attendant box set on Sky Max with a NOW Entertainment Membership

 Images: ©2020 WarnerMedia Direct, LLC.
 All Rights Reserved.
 HBO Max™